inchworks/quizinch/docs/quiz-setup.md

 - A title for the quiz.
 - The name of the organiser.
 - The number of rounds at the end that are tie-break rounds.
 For normal rounds, the scorer must enter a score for every team; for tie-breaks, the scorer enters scores just for the teams participating in the tie-break.
-- The number of teams to be shown in the final scores.
-(With a quiz for school children you might prefer not to emphasise the less successful teams at the end.)
+- The number of teams to be shown on the final leaderboard.
+(With a quiz for school children you might prefer to avoid highlighting the teams that came last.)
 - The number of rounds for which answers and scoring are deferred.
 For example, if deferred by 1, the display will show round 1 questions, immediately followed by round 2 questions, then the answers and scores for round 1.
 This can speed up the quiz by allowing a round to be scored while teams are working on the questions for the next round.
-- The speed with which puppet displays are updated, following changes by the controller.
-A sliding scale is used: 0 = 1/2s, 1 = 1s, 2 = 2s, 3 = 4s, 4 = 8s, etc. Ideally puppet displays should update almost immediately, but with a slow network it may be better for each display device to poll for updates less often.
+- The frequency of updates to puppet displays, following changes by the controller.
+A sliding scale is used: 0 = 1/2s, 1 = 1s, 2 = 2s, 3 = 4s, 4 = 8s, etc. (Ideally puppet displays should update almost immediately, but with a slow network it may be better for each display device to poll for updates less often.)

 ## Teams
 All that is needed for each team is a name.
 There is no fixed limit on the number of teams, but the scores slides may be less readable with more than 16 teams.